-When logging into Origin, you need to use your child’s EA ID instead of an email address.
+When logging into the EA app, you need to use your child’s EA ID instead of an email address.
 That’s the username you set up for them when you created their account.

 This depends on the platform they’re playing on.
 Check out our breakdown by platform to see how you can set up parental control settings.
 Based on the settings you choose, you may be able to allow access to online play for your child: